Chapter 22: The Cave and Spring of the Elven King

 I focused, making my mind and heart as still as the water in my hands, and was surprised to see the waning moon reflected clearly on its surface though I did not sit beneath the opening carved into the ceiling.
 Then, the image shifted and I saw myriad stars shining from the void of creation.
 “I see stars set in the night sky,” I said aloud.
 “Their light drives away all shadows and nameless fears in the dark.”

-“And what else?”
-The elf encouraged me.
+“And what else?” the elf said.
 “Excellent start, keep going.”

 I gazed further and the water became like a mirror into another place.
 The stars faded from the mirror and I found myself staring into a reflection of my own eyes.
 “I see my eyes,” I said.
 “As the stars shone brightly from the void, so too do I try to banish all shadows with my perception of reality.
 I wish to see as the Creator sees and to know the patterns of existence as well as the one who made them.”